eyo-chen/expense-tracker/README.md

 export default mutipleArgsHelper;
 ```

 This helper function is pretty straightforward.
 It accepts one argument named fn as well as numerous other parameters called args.
 I'm using ...args since I'm not sure how many arguments will be passed in this function.
-Furthermore, not assuming the amount of inputs ahead of time may make this function more reusable.
-In a result, I utilize the rest operator to aggregate all of the parameters as an array.
+Furthermore, not assuming the number of inputs ahead of time may make this function more reusable.
+As a result, I utilize the rest operator to aggregate all of the parameters as an array.
 Then, using the .map method, run the fn function on each argument.
 Because fn is a unary function, which means it only accepts one argument, we may write the code in a _point-free_ manner.

 Then I apply this helper function to the location where I need to clean up the code.